TRADES: Generating Realistic Market Simulations with Diffusion Models: Conclusion

 \section{Conclusion}

-We proposed the Transformer-based Denoising Diffusion Probabilistic Engine for LOB Simulations (TRADES) to generate realistic order flows conditioned on the current market state.
-We evaluated TRADES's realism and responsiveness.
-We also adapted the predictive score to verify the usefulness of the generated market data by training a prediction model on them and testing it on real ones.
-This shows that TRADES can cover the real data distribution by 67\% on average and outperforms SoTA by $\times 3.27$ and $\times 3.48$ on Tesla and Intel.
-Furthermore, our analyses reflect that TRADES correctly abides by many stylized facts used to evaluate the goodness of financial market simulation approaches.
+We proposed a Transformer-based Denoising Diffusion Probabilistic Engine for LOB Simulations (TRADES) to generate realistic order flows conditioned on the current market state.
+We adapted the predictive score to verify the usefulness of the generated market data by training a prediction model on it and testing it on real data.
+We showed that TRADES can cover the real data distribution by 67\% on average and outperforms SoTA by $\times 3.27$ and $\times 3.48$ on Tesla and Intel.
+Furthermore, we demonstrated that TRADES correctly abides by many stylized facts used to evaluate the goodness of financial market simulation approaches.
 We release DeepMarket, a Python framework for market simulation with deep learning and TRADES-LOB, a synthetic LOB dataset composed of TRADES's generated market simulations.
 We argue that TRADES-LOB and DeepMarket will have a positive impact on the research community, as almost no LOB data is freely available.
 We believe that TRADES is a viable market simulation strategy in controlled environments, and further tests must be performed to have a mature evaluation trading strategy protocol.
 A promising experiment could involve training a larger model across various stocks, eliminating the need for an individual model for each stock. \begin{ack} This work was supported by a grant from Lazio Region, FESR Lazio 2021-2027, project @HOME (F89J23001050007 CUP B83C23006240002) and by the project “E-DAI”: Piano Operativo Salute (POS) 2014-2020, CUP: B83C22004150001. \end{ack}